 -indicate the characteristics of the curriculum and your findings are newly added

 The second finding investigates the implementation of the pesantren management-based curriculum at Ma'had Darullughah Wadda'awah.
 The findings reveal that after a curriculum plan has been agreed upon, the next step is to implement what has been planned in the learning process as a guide for educators so that the curriculum can be implemented by the goals and expectations of the Islamic boarding school.
-The second theme examines TQM practices related to the Implementation of Islamic Boarding School Management-Based Curriculum at Ma'had Darullughah Wadda'awah Pasuruan.
+The second theme of this study examined TQM practices related to the implementation of Islamic boarding school management-based curriculum at Ma’had Darullughah Wadda’awah Pasuruan.
 The findings reveal that after the curriculum plan is agreed upon, the pesantren implements what has been planned in the learning process as a guide for educators.
-So that the curriculum can be implemented in accordance with the goals and expectations of the Islamic boarding school.
-Educators have prepared subject matter, and other needs to be coordinated with the pesantren curriculum management.
+This way, the curriculum can be implemented in accordance with the goals and expectations of the Islamic boarding school.
+Educators have prepared subject matter and other needs to be coordinated with the pesantren curriculum management.
 The content is then reviewed by the head of the Islamic boarding school.
-The goal is to determine whether it is relevant to the Islamic boarding school's vision and mission.
-It is also signed by the leader for use in learning.
-Then in the learning process, it will be supervised by the head of each Islamic boarding school either suddenly or programmed or scheduled alternately from class to class then followed by reflection.
+The goal is to determine whether it is relevant to the Islamic boarding school’s vision and mission.
+It is also signed by the leader for subsequent use in learning.
+Then, in the learning process, it will be supervised by the head of each Islamic boarding school either suddenly or programmed or scheduled alternately from class to class, followed by reflection.
 This is done to follow up on programs that have been planned by educators on the subject matter whether they are realized in the learning process.

-According to research findings, the Islamic boarding school curriculum team directed the curriculum implementation at Ma'had Darullughah Wadda'awah Pasuruan to monitor all curriculum-related activities such as the learning process.
-This is done so that the implementation of the curriculum can run smoothly according to what has been previously planned to get satisfactory results and achieve the expected goals.
-So basically the implementation of the curriculum at Ma'had Darullughah Wadda'awah Pasuruan is the same as the equivalent Pondok Pesantren in general but has its uniqueness that is not shared by other Islamic boarding schools in curriculum development, namely the existence of Islamic boarding schools with nuances like those in the Middle East with a strong culture, starting from the language of food, how to dress, as well as guests who are mostly from the Middle East region.
-The results of the interview as data three.
+According to the study findings, the Islamic boarding school curriculum team directed the curriculum implementation at Ma’had Darullughah Wadda’awah Pasuruan to monitor all curriculum-related activities, such as the learning process.
+This is done so that the implementation of the curriculum can run smoothly according to what has been previously planned to achieve satisfactory results and expected goals.
+The implementation of the curriculum at Ma’had Darullughah Wadda’awah Pasuruan is essentially the same as the equivalent Pondok Pesantren in general but has its uniqueness that is not shared by other Islamic boarding schools in curriculum development, namely, the existence of Islamic boarding schools with nuances like those in the Middle East with a strong culture, starting from the language of food, how to dress, as well as guests who are mostly from the Middle East region.
+The results of the interview are further presented in data (3).

 “Educators realize the curriculum in the learning process by mastering learning materials according to the subjects they teach.
-He also mastered several models and learning methods as an alternative form if the students' conditions did not allow them to use the previously planned method.
-Then in addition to being competent on the professional side in the field of subject matter, they must also have akhlaq karimah (Good morals and commendable) to remain patient and be able to hold emotions when students are in difficult times understanding the material being taught, and the importance of providing role models for students because indirectly students will imitate what has been taught by the teacher.”
+They also master several models and learning methods as an alternative form if the students’ conditions do not allow them to use the previously planned method.
+In addition to being competent on the professional side in the field of subject matter, they must also have akhlaq karimah (good morals and credibility) to remain patient and hold emotions when students face difficulty in understanding the material being taught, and the importance of providing role models for students because indirectly students will imitate what has been taught by the teacher.”